Fidelity® Strategic Disciplines

-A Message from the Portfolio Management Team
+A Message From the Portfolio Management Team

-Q3 | 2019 KEY TAKEAWAYS
+Q1 | 2020 KEY TAKEAWAYS

-DIVERSIFIED WITH AN EMPHASIS ON CORPORATE ISSUERS
+YOUR ACCOUNT REMAINS DIVERSIFIED WITH AN EMPHASIS ON CORPORATE ISSUERS

 - Your account had an emphasis on corporate bonds backed by both financial and industrial issuers.

 COVID-19 pandemic materially shifted market conditions

 The risk premium investors seek over U.S. Treasuries to own securities like corporate bonds.

 For example, credit spreads finished Q1 2020 nearly twice as wide as at the start of the year.
 Investors expected to be compensated much more for owning corporate debt than they did just a short time ago.

 The year 2020 began with a healthy U.S. economy, modest GDP growth, low inflation, and a very strong consumer aided by low unemployment.
 Overall, capital markets were functioning well.

 In mid-February, the escalation of COVID-19 infections across the globe magnified the potential for economic losses.
 We began to see investor outflows from “risk” assets, like stocks, into perceived “risk-free” assets, such as U.S. Treasuries.
 Liquidity challenges also became evident particularly in the bond markets.